sumeetjain/code_of_conduct/README.md

 Until this point, this document has discussed mostly unintentional mistakes which--while important--are not likely to cause someone to feel that their safety is seriously or immediately threatened.
 And whereas we expect the social rules to be broken, as such mistakes are a natural part of our personal growth, we do _not_ expect our students or faculty to behave in a way that overtly threatens another person.

-Please approach either Rahul, Sumeet, Kathy, or a TA if you've experienced any immediate or serious threat to your safety.
+Please approach either Rahul, Sumeet, Alex, or Kathy if you've experienced any immediate or serious threat to your safety.
 In return, we promise:

 - **To take all harassment reports seriously.**
 - **To respect your privacy.**